Find Nursing Colleges

 100% Women

 The 2nd most popular school in the country for maternal/child health and neonatal nursing majors who are seeking their doctor's degree is University of Michigan - Ann Arbor.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to maternal/child health and neonatal nursing majors at U-M.
+The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in maternal/child health and neonatal nursing from U-M.

 Below are some popular majors that are similar to maternal/child health and neonatal nursing that offer doctor’s degrees.